KasRoudra/supremeFolio/README.md

 Note here that if you click [my portfolio](https://KasRoudra.github.io), you can see animated loading at the beginning.
 That is collected from developerFolio.
 This loading screen is universal and you can use it.
 But if you want to change it, you have below two alternatives:

 - If you want to design your own logo, then you can design it using `Figma` or `Adobe XD` or `Adobe Illustrator` or `Inkscape`.
 If you want to animate it, you can refer to `./src/components/Loader` directory which contains `js` and `css` files which animates the logo.
+You should set `useLottie` to false in case you do so.
+Also if you want some prebuilt animations you can download that from [lotti](https://lottiefiles.com/featured) and place them in `src/assets/lottie` folder.
+Then set the filename in `portfolio.js` and enable `useLottie`.
+That's it!

 - If you don't want Splash screen or you don't know how to design logo, then this option is for you.

   - You can open `src/portfolio.js` file and at the top of this file you will see `pageEnabled` component as below: